UK Jobless Rate Falls Unexpectedly

 The jobless rate fell to 3.5 percent in three months to August from 3.6 percent in three months to July, the Office for National Statistics reported.
 This was the lowest since December to February 1974.
 The unemployment rate was forecast to remain unchanged at 3.6 percent.

-Excluding bonus, regular pay was up 5.4 percent annually, faster than economists' forecast of 5.3 percent.
-This was the strongest growth in regular pay seen outside of the coronavirus pandemic period.
+Excluding bonus, the regular pay rose 5.4 percent annually, faster than economists' forecast of 5.3 percent.
+This was the strongest growth in regular pay, seen outside of the coronavirus pandemic period.

-Payrolled employees showed another monthly increase of 69,000 to a record 29.7 million in September.
+Payrolled employment showed another monthly increase of 69,000 to a record 29.7 million in September.

-Once again, today's data confirms that the UK is facing the tightest labor market in years, British Chambers of Commerce Head of Research, David Bharier, said.
+Once again, the latest data confirms that the UK is facing the tightest labor market in years, British Chambers of Commerce Head of Research David Bharier said.
 Labor shortages are holding back the ability of many businesses to service existing customers and grow.

 While the jobless rate stands at the lowest since 1974, the increasing economic inactivity rate should be a cause for concern, with long-term sickness cited by the ONS as a key driver of this, Bharier added.